AB-362

 Key Takeaways

-• Establishes new protections for tribal water uses in California's water quality control programs.
+• Establishes tribal water uses as protected beneficial uses in California water quality regulations.

-• Requires state agencies to incorporate tribal ecological knowledge into water management decisions.
+• Mandates incorporation of tribal ecological knowledge into water management programs.

 Get Involved